AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     getUrlComponents(): IUri;
     // @deprecated
     static hashContainsKnownProperties(response: string): boolean;
-    static removeHashFromUrl(url: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static removeHashFromUrl(url: string): string;
-    replaceTenantPath(tenantId: string): UrlString;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen replaceTenantPath(tenantId: string): UrlString;
     // (undocumented)
     get urlString(): string;
     validateAsUri(): void;
 }

+// Warning: (ae-missing-release-tag) "UrlToHttpRequestOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type UrlToHttpRequestOptions = {
     protocol: string;